EEEManchester/drone_build_tutorial/2_2_LightningXLite_Kakute.md

 ### 2.2 Link ESC with power and actuation modules
 Lets take Tekko32 for example.

-First, we its order for motors.
+First, we check its order for motors.
 <figure>
     <img src="1_Assembly/ArduPilot_Kakute/Tekko32_Pins.png"
          height="150">